 Sri Lanka was an experience to remember.
-My trip was a quick one but very fulfilling.
 I loved experiencing a new culture, a different people and just a completely different vibe than what I’m used to when I travel.
 I usually travel to tropical destinations, and stay on a nice resort, and sip my drink while sleeping on the beach or reading a book.
-Don’t get me wrong, I love relaxing and napping, but this time I wanted a more immersed and cultural experience.
+Don’t get me wrong, I love relaxing and napping, but this time I wanted a more immersed cultural experience.
 I wanted to really learn about the region and meet the locals.
 If you are looking to travel to Sri Lanka, I highly recommend the places I’m about to tell you about.
 There is so much to see so I definitely want to go back and explore more of this amazing island country.

 Things to do

-We also went to the center of Sri Lanka.
-It was like an ancient house or temple made of rocks with etching in the side of people and lions.
+We then headed out the next day leaving Kandy to head to Dambulla, and stopped off at the center of Sri Lanka.
+It was like an ancient house or temple made of rocks with etchings of people and lions.
 I learned that the lake next to it was where the temple was originally located, but back in the 90’s they uplifted all the rock to just a little ways over so that the temple would not be submerged in water and they wouldn’t lose that piece of ancient history.
 They had to mark every single piece of rock so that it would be put back exactly the way it was before.
 I can’t imagine having to do that in the heat and humidity.

-Our last day I did a spa day after a hike.
-The spa at Jetwing lake was probably my favorite part of the trip because I got a massage.
-Simple as that.
+Our last day I did a spa day after the Sigiriya hike.
+The spa at Jetwing lake was probably my favorite part of the trip after being sore and my feet hurt from all the hiking.
 My massage was 90 minutes and I swear the massage therapist had magic hands.
 The pressure of the Swedish massage was perfect!
 I also really liked that there is a shower in-room so you can take a quick shower afterwards if you prefer not to keep the oil on you, or before if you are coming from a sweaty hike.
 I was so relaxed that I asked the therapist if I could stay for another 15 minutes to finish my nap.

 How I got around